What this solves

 Step 3 — Verify

 Fire the same recommend against the same customer twice — once with the override array empty (control), once with the override above.
-You should see Mortgage’s score drop by a known delta while Cashback’s stays constant (or moves only when you flip the Cards default).What the trace will show
+You should see Mortgage’s score shift by a known delta (its Loans candidate now scored under the fairness-led weights) while Cashback’s stays constant (it never leaves the Cards default).What the trace will show

 Gotchas